A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Because California is an affluent state, they don’t get as much in federal matching funds for Medicaid.
 But this is referring to the traditional Medicaid program, which is funded jointly by the states and the federal government.
 For the ACA expansion population, the federal government will always pay the lion’s share of the tab — 90% as of 2020 and beyond — and there’s no difference from one state to another.

 California and the federal government split traditional Medi-Cal costs roughly equally, with the federal government paying about one dollar for every dollar the state spends.
 In poorer states, the federal government matches at a rate of double or even triple that amount.
-(In all states, the federal funding rate was increased by 6.2 percentage points during the COVID pandemic, but that additional funding will be phased out by the end of 2023.)
+(In all states, the federal funding rate was increased by 6.2 percentage points during the COVID pandemic, but that additional funding was phased out by the end of 2023.)

 To make funds permanently available for the state’s portion of Medi-Cal costs (via a hospital fee that had already been implemented temporarily), Proposition 52 was on the November 2016 ballot in the state, and passed with 70% of the vote.
 Another ballot measure, Proposition 56, which passed with 64% of the vote, raises the tax on cigarettes, with a portion of the revenue being directed to various aspects of Medi-Cal.